mahlas-network/mahlas-network.github.io/xtra/log.md

 * Vision and mission draft has been published
 * First physical meeting happened (wasn't planned) and decision was made to repeat this weekly.
+* Mahlas needs a presentation!
+It is very hard to talk about it.

 # 20190507